Online MD5 Hash Generator Tool

 What is MD5?

-MD5 is a cryptographic hash function that produces a 128-bit fixed-size hash from input.
-It's commonly used for checksums and data integrity in non-security contexts.
+MD5 (Message-Digest Algorithm 5) is a hash function that produces a 128-bit fixed-size digest from any input.
+It is common for checksums and data integrity in non-adversarial contexts, but it is not collision-resistant for security claims.

 Should I use MD5 for passwords?